-This video provides a basic overview of unemployment and how it’s measured.
+This video in the Feducation series provides a basic overview of unemployment and how it’s measured.
 It also provides an understanding of the FOMC’s role in promoting maximum employment and price stability.

 To provide students with online questions following this video, register your class through the Instructor Management Panel.